 With fog machines and black lights, this crazy fitness disco studio isn’t for the weak of heart.
 With locations in SoHo and Union Square, this seriously challenging sweat spot integrates trampolines, stepmills, TRX bands, and tires for a HIIT workout that’s incredibly intense.
 Oh, and did we mention there’s a live DJ?
 Here, the workouts are basically a labyrinth of playground activities and are re-written each and every day — which means you’ll never experience the same class twice.
 The only thing you need is your glow-in-the-dark sports bra or shoelaces, an hour of free time, and a desire to play hard.

 If you’re warming up for class and the yoga studio you’re at starts playing Drake, chances are you’re about to experience a “seriously lit” class at Y7.
 With multiple locations across the city, Y7 is all about deepening the mind by connecting carefully choreographed sequences with music that ranges from The Weeknd to Stevie Wonder.
 Y7’s classes focus on intentional movement, so you can expect to leave each class feeling restored and transformed from the inside out.
-Plus, Y7 aims to make yoga accessible to everyone, regardless of fitness level and yoga background; the teachers offer modifications and adjustments to athletes as needed.
+Plus, the instructors aims to make yoga accessible to everyone, regardless of fitness level and yoga background, offering modifications and adjustments to athletes as needed.
 All the studio asks for in return is that you keep your mind open and your dope-ass vibes flowing.

 CITYROW opened its doors in 2014, and since then, has continued making waves as NYC’s most popular rowing studio.
-In their signature rowing class, expect to get in some sweat-dripping cardio, strength training, and rowing drill work… all while listening to some booty-shaking jams in dimmed light, creating that sexy too-cool-for-you boutique vibe.
+In their signature rowing class, expect to get in some sweat-dripping cardio, strength training, and rowing drill work… all while listening to some booty-shaking jams in dimmed light.
 Head to their Union Square or Upper East Side outposts for a workout that’s as fun as it is easy on your joints.
 New to rowing?
 Don’t sweat it — they’ll teach you everything you need to know.
 Just be prepared for a post-row arm-pump; it’s inevitable.

 Whether you’re an ex-college tracklete, looking to run your best 5k, or simply trying to switch up your routine, this club should be your next stop.
-As New York’s first treadmill training studio for runners, MHRC’s classes are designed to help you increase your speed and endurance, all while protecting your body and preventing injury.
+As New York’s first treadmill training studio, MHRC’s classes are designed to help you increase your speed and endurance, all while protecting your body and preventing injury.
 The calorie-torching and muscle-sculpting benefits?
 We’ll call those happy side effects.
 Fitt Tip: their NoMad location has a recovery room with high-tech compression sleeves.
 Our advice?
 Save MHRC for your end-of-the-week sweat so you can boost recovery after work.
-But if their NoHo or UES spots are more convenient, make sure you stop into the locker room, which is basically a spa.

-Known for throwing down with some crazy HIIT workouts, the Fhitting Room quickly became a city fave in the Upper East Side, and soon after in UWS and Flatiron.
-FHIX (functional high-intensity mix) workouts combine five essential fitness building blocks (Think walking, stretching, bending, lifting, and climbing stairs) with strength circuits and interval training to help prepare for everyday life, not events.
+Known for throwing down with some crazy HIIT workouts, the Fhitting Room quickly became a city fave in the Upper East Side before launching in the UWS and Flatiron.
+FHIX (functional high-intensity mix) workouts combine five essential fitness building blocks (think walking, stretching, bending, lifting, and climbing stairs) with strength circuits and interval training to help prepare for everyday life, not events.
 With a contagious go get ’em culture and awesome energy, the upscale boutique fitness studio offers personal attention within a group exercise format to keep you motivated and your heart rate high.

 What kinds of classes does this high-end Midtown joint offer?
-With nine different class options, NEO U offers more classes than any other facility in NYC.
-Currently, they offer HIIT-style bootcamp, a centering yoga/meditation, boxing + kickboxing, dance, core, strength, recovery + mobility, endurance, and Pilates + barre.
+With 11 different class types, NEOU offers more classes than any other facility in NYC.
+Currently, they offer HIIT-style bootcamp, a centering yoga/meditation, boxing + kickboxing, dance, core, fusion, strength, recovery + stretching, endurance, Pilates, barre, and toning + sculpting.
 And don’t think they’ll lock you out or show you the door after your sweat session.
 After class, pop by their cafe/smoothie bar for a low-sugar, high-protein acai bowl or smoothie.